Kopassus: Group 2 Para Commandos

 Like "Group 1", "Group 2" has the main tasks and responsibilities for missions such as Airborne assault, Jungle warfare, Unconventional Warfare, Counter-insurgency, Special Reconnaissance, and Direct Action.
+It and Group 1 are also the oldest brigades of this storied formation.

 Special Forces Training and Education Center

-The Special Forces Training and Education Center (Pusat Pendidikan dan Latihan Pasukan Khusus) abbreviated "Pusdiklatpassus" is the training and education center for recruits and personnel associated with and becoming to join as Commandos in the Army Special Forces Command (Kopassus).
-As an educational institution, "Pusdiklatpassus" is divided based on its training function.
-Supervises nine schools of education and training including:
+The Special Forces Training and Education Center (Pusat Pendidikan dan Latihan Pasukan Khusus) abbreviated "Pusdiklatpassus" is the training and education center for recruits and personnel associated with and qualifying to become full-fledged Commandos in the Army Special Forces Command (Kopassus).
+As an educational institution, "Pusdiklatpassus" is divided based on its training functions.
+It was established in 1962 to formalize the training regimen of this storied formation from its inception and to give a professional look towards the training and education studies of future operators and commandos.
+Its current structure as an educational and training formation is organized into six schools: